 Think of the most super superfood of them all.
 Got it?
 Good.

-Now add it into the diet of someone who eats like shit.
+Now add it into the diet of someone who eats like crap.

-Now 99% of their diet is still terrible, and the other 1% is this amazing superfood.
+Now 99% of their diet is still terrible, and the other 1% is this wonderful superfood.

-Do you think they are suddenly going to become healthier now?
-Literally any degree healthier?
+Do you think they are suddenly going to become healthier because of this?

-That special food will have no meaningful effect whatsoever, other than perhaps making this person falsely believe they did something that improved their diet (they didn’t), which is something that is going to make them healthier (it won’t), which in turn makes them think things are now better (they’re not), which prevents them from actually doing the things they need to be doing to actually make those improvements (bingo).
+That special food will have no meaningful effect, other than perhaps making this person falsely believe they did something that improved their diet (they didn’t), which in turn makes them think things are now better (they’re not), which may prevent them from actually doing the things they need to be doing to actually make those improvements (bingo).

-Because THAT’S what the entire concept of superfoods makes people think… that they can eat their usual diet of shit and then have some blueberries or some broccoli every so often and it will somehow magically counteract all of the bad and make some kind of positive difference to their health.
+Because THAT’S what the entire concept of superfoods makes people think… that they can eat their usual shitty diet and then have some blueberries or some broccoli every so often and it will somehow magically counteract all of the bad stuff.

 The second point I’d like to make involves just how not-super these supposed superfoods really are, even the ones that contain all of the amazing “healthy” nutrients they are supposed to contain.

-To make this point, let me tell you about a very short email exchange I had with someone years ago.
+To make this point, let me tell you about a very short conversation I had with someone years ago.

 In trying to convince me that this was a food that EVERYONE NEEDED TO EAT if they wanted to be as healthy as possible, this person went on and on about how high the acai berry is in antioxidants.